CurtisConway/basic-video/README.md

 This repo exists solely as an API layer around the default HTMLMediaElement.
 It's sole purpose is to provide basic video playback for a developer to create their own custom video player.

+To see a sample of the api with custom controls.
+Check out the [basic-video-player](https://github.com/CurtisConway/basic-video-player) repository.

 Getting Started
 ---